-The serial interface can be used to output cyclic data logs, all function values of the measuring menus, as well as the whole programming of the sensors and the device to a printer or computer.
-The ALMEMO® data cables and the connection to the instruments are described in the manual section 5.2.
-Other modules for networking the instruments follow in the manual section 5.3.

-All available interface modules are connected to the socket A1 (2), exception: network cables ZA1999-NK to network a further instrum. are connected to A2.
+Via the serial interface you can output cyclic data logs, all the function values from the measuring menus, and all the programming details for the device and for the sensors to a printer or computer.
+The ALMEMO® data cables and their connection to devices are described in detail in the Manual, Section 5.2.
+Other modules for networking the devices are described in detail in the Manual, Section 5.3.
+All available interface modules can be connected to socket A1 (2); this is with the exception of cable ZA 1999-NK, which is used for networking extra devices: this must be connected to socket A2.

-Under the prevailing socket the menu indicates:

-Outout Socket A1: DK Data cable
+Outout Socket A1: Under the prevailing socket the menu indicates: DK Data cable